IH-honnette/IH-honnette/README.md

 # Hi there, I'm Ihozo Honnette 👋

 - 👯 Full-stack developer, BE-heavy
+- 🔭 Cybersecurity enthusiast.
+- 🌱 I’m currently learning Java.
 - 📫 How to reach me: ihozohonnette12@gmail.com.
-- 🌱 I’m currently learning Java
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2022 Goals: Learn more about web3✨
 - ⚡ Fun fact: I love netball and  playing piano😻